questaware/microemacs/README.md

 **Installation**

-Put the executable, (macros/emacs.rc or macros/.emacsrc), src/emacs.md
+Put the executable, (macros/emacs.rc or macros/.emacsrc), src/emacs.md,
+and bat/ee.bat
 in a directory on the path.

 ###Examples <h3>